-It takes anywhere from 30 minutes to several hours to create a new badge pendant design.
+It can take anywhere from 30 minutes to several hours to create a new badge pendant design.
 Designing a ring can take a few days to complete.

 The machine cuts with detailed precision.
 This technology and detail wasn't available to us just a few short years ago.
 This machine is what allows us to make your miniature badge pendant or ring with such intricate detail.

 Once the cutting is complete, each individual wax is cleaned closely to be sure the final casting is smooth on each edge.
 Steve trims each wax by hand.

 He can "trim & tree" up to 10 badge pendants an hour.

 Once the artwork is finished, David or Stephany transfer a "toolpath" to the Model Master CNC Milling Machine where the badge pendant is precisely cut from a wax block.
 What is left is a very detailed master wax.
 Each item can take anywhere from 45 minutes to 9 hours per wax depending on the detail and size of each piece.

 Each wax is then sprued to a wax tree so it can be cast together in a flask that contains either all silver or gold pieces.
 It is important to allow adequate space between each badge pendant so the liquid gold or silver can flow freely.
 Each tree usually holds up to 12-15 badges pendants depending on size.

 The "tree" is then set up in a flask tightly.
 The air tight seal at the bottom can be the difference between a perfect badge pendant or a melted mess.

 The investment must be carefully calculated and weighed then added to precisely the right amount of water to make the perfect setting solution.